Hypurrnating/hytato/README.md

 # hytato
 Module for storing python dictionaries in a different format.
-Supported down to python 3.3.
+Supported down to python 3.3.\
+WIP...

 ### why?
 cause why not?